Logo of the US National Science Foundation

 Participants will receive expert feedback from one external reviewer of their choice.
 Complete and compliant proposals must be sent to the external reviewer eight weeks before the due date.
 Learn more here.

-Participants will receive up to 10 hours of editing assistance to improve their writing’s clarity.
+Participants will receive editing assistance to improve their writing’s clarity.
 Full proposals must be sent to the editors four weeks before the due date.

 NEW: NSF CAREER Resubmissions